 Keep poorly ventilated areas like bathrooms, closets, basement, etc., as clean as possible and disinfect regularly.
 You can keep the vinegar/water spray bottle in the shower and spray after each use (provided you do not have marble or natural stone).
 This will inhibit mold growth.

 Mold and mildew thrive in dark, damp areas of the home.
 Using humidifiers and dehumidifiers in your home is a great way to keep moisture levels at the right percentages (30-50 percent).

-Of course, while doing everything to try to prevent the growth of mold and mildew, it may not be possible to keep it from returning 100% of the time (especially it in certain areas of your home.
+Of course, while doing everything to try to prevent the growth of mold and mildew, it may not be possible to keep it from returning 100 percent of the time, especially in certain areas of your home.
 You may still find it growing in some places, but whenever you do find mildew stains, be sure to attack them quickly.